strongloop-community/loopback-connector-elastic-search/README.md

 1. `examples` directory has a loopback app which uses this connector
     1. this is not published to NPM, it is only here for demo purposes
         1. it will not be downloaded to your `node_modules` folder!
-        1. similarly the `examples/server/datasources.json` and `examples/server/datasources.<env>.js` files are there for this demo app to use
+        1. similarly the `examples/server/datasources.json` file is there for this demo app to use
         1. you can copy their content over to `<yourApp>/server/datasources.json` or `<yourApp>/server/datasources.<env>.js` if you want and edit it there but don't start editing the files inside `examples/server` itself and expect changes to take place in your app!
 1. `test` directory has unit tests
     1. it does not reuse the loopback app from the `examples` folder